match either 'cat' or 'dog'

 Alternation precedencepattern which matches earliest in the input gets precedence

-tie-breaker is left to right if patterns have same starting location
+tie-breaker is left-to-right if patterns have the same starting location

 robust solution: sort the alternations based on length, longest first